usnistgov/OSCAL/docs/content/learn/tutorials/control/basic-profile.md

 In this section fine-grained edits can be made to the output resolved catalog.

 These edits can be used to tailor controls to match an organization's needs, such as adding specific guidance, removing extraneous details, or even changing the meaning of a control.
-There is a great deal of in-depth functionality available to use in this section, but we will only be covering a decent starting point.
+This section offers a great deal of in-depth functionality; here we cover only the most useful basics.

 ### Setting Parameters